Promote Healthy Weight Through Gut Flora

 So, those are all things you can do to increase your microbial bio-diversity and therefore enhance your health and your ability to lose weight more easily!!

-Excess weight woman doing sport
+excess weight woman doing sport

 Factors Negatively Associated with Poor Microbial Diversity: